-This continuation course includes the development of basic communication skills and the acquisition of basic knowledge of the cultures of Spanish-speaking areas.
+This continuation course includes the development of basic communication skills and the acquisition of basic

-SPEECH COMMUNICATION
+SPEECH COMMUNICATIONS

-SPH 106.
+PH 106.
 FUNDAMENTALS OF ORAL COMMUNICATION (3 credits)

 This course is a performance course that includes the principles of human communication: intrapersonal, interpersonal, and public.
 It surveys current communication theory and provides practical application.
+Alabama Community College System Transfer Code A